adxsoft/logseq-query-builder-plugin/README.md

 <p align="right">(<a href="#simple-commands">back to Simple Commands</a>)</p>

 ### blocktags
+Every Logseq block can contain tags.
+Tags can be selected by their full name (excluding #) or by wildcards of the tag full name.
 ```
 title: blocktags - select and exclude block level tags
 - blocks